Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Experimental realization of anti-reflection meta-layer

 where $x_n$ is the coordinate of $n_\mathrm{th}$ plate and we set $ \tau = 0.7\,\mathrm{mm} $.
 We set $x_1 = 0$, $x_2 = (\ell_1+\ell_2)/2$, $x_n = (\ell_1+\ell_n)/2 + \sum_{m=2}^{n-1} \ell_m $ ($n\ge3$), and the total length $L = \ell_1/2+\sum_{n=2}^{N} \ell_n $.
 To derive the design of $\phi_n$, we can assign $\ell_n = \ell_1 e^{-\mu_1 x_n /3}$ and solve $\ell_1$ by designating the total length $L=0.2\,\mathrm{m}$, which can determine $\mu_1 = 20 \,\mathrm{m}^{-1}$ according to Eq.~(\ref{eq:ratio}).
-The necessity of introducing gradient $\ell_n$ lies in the fact that the wavelength will be suppressed if the sound speed becomes slower [see Figs.~(\ref{fig:2}b) and (\ref{fig:2}c)].
+The necessity of introducing gradient $\ell_n$ lies in the fact that the wavelength will be suppressed if the sound speed becomes slower [see Figs.~(\ref{fig:first}b) and (\ref{fig:first}c)].
 In this way, the subwavelength condition ($\ell_n\ll\lambda$) can be maintained broadbandly.
 By numerically solving Eq.~(\ref{eq:exp_con}) for the roots, we can obtain a list of the required values of $\phi_n$ [see the outcome in Fig.~(\ref{fig:5}b)].
 As for the imaginary part of Eq.~(\ref{eq:rho_eff}), if $\phi\ll 1$ (this is true for most plates), we can approximate Eq.~(\ref{eq:rho_eff}) as the first line of Eq.~(\ref{eq:dipole_para}).
 Hence, we can still use MTMM with the consideration of loss by Eq.~(\ref{eq:dipole_para}) to model the meta-layer.
 In summary, in the design scheme, besides the plate thickness $\tau$ and total length $L$, all other geometric parameters are reverse-engineered rather than obtained through large-scale multi-parameter optimization.
-The detailed geometrical parameters are listed in {Supplementary Materials}, Section S5.
+The detailed geometrical parameters are listed in {Supplementary Materials}, Section S6.
+As for the length scale relation, it should be noted that $1/\mu $ (the exponential decay length) $>l_n$ (the unit size) $\gg \delta_\nu= \sqrt{2 \nu/\omega} $ (the boundary layer thickness).